 About the Author:

-For more about food photography (and minimalist cooking) including examples of my photography check out my guest post on my wife’s blog Minimalist Cook.
-Some of the best food photographs that I have taken appear in this 7 recipe PDF ebook.
+For more about food photography and minimalist cooking including examples of my photography check out my guest post on my wife’s blog Minimalist Cook.
+I have been fascinated by minimalism for many years, especially as it pertains to photography and the arts.

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: